rachelyayra/Electricity-theft-detection-project/README.md

-# Electricity-theft-detection-project
-This technique of electricity theft detection was developed as my final year project.
-In this project, SMOTE with Tomek Links was used to combat data imbalance.
+# Electricity Theft Detection using SMOTE with Tomek Links

-The coefficient of variation in each data point as well as the peak and minimum consumption month were extracted as features.
-The shape of each datapoint was also considered as a feature.
-These features were then used to train an XGBoost classifier.
-The code details the performance of this technique as well as other models used as a benchmark
+## Overview

+This project, developed as a final year project, focuses on the detection of electricity theft using advanced machine learning techniques.
+The primary approach employed here is the combination of SMOTE (Synthetic Minority Over-sampling Technique) with Tomek Links to address the issue of data imbalance.
+Additionally, various features, including the coefficient of variation, peak and minimum consumption months, and shape of each data point, are extracted and used to train an XGBoost classifier.
+This readme provides an overview of the project, its implementation details, and performance metrics in comparison to benchmark models.

+## Features

+- Data imbalance addressed using SMOTE with Tomek Links.
+- Key features extracted:
+  - Coefficient of variation in each data point.
+  - Peak and minimum consumption months.
+  - Shape of each data point.
+- Utilized XGBoost classifier for detection.